theopnv/retromania/doc/IGraphic.md

 IGraphic
 ----------------------

-Your graphic library must inherit from the IGame interface.
+Your graphic library must inherit from the [IGraphic interface](../emulator/Graphic/IGraphic.hpp).
 The following functions will be called by the emulator.

     virtual std::string const	&getName() const = 0;